This is a walkthrough of Final Fantasy IX (FF9). As with any walkthrough, this document contains spoilers! It was developed for FFIX English

 - Eiko's Summons may be influenced by which accessories she has equiped.
 Notice the difference in Carbuncle when you Summon him with

 - Card battles explained: All cards have 4 characters that represent their power.
 "1P24" for instance.
 The first digit is attack power, and it can be any

-- Don't throw away week weapons.
-You'll be able to synth them into better ones.
-Also, there is a spot in the game where you'll need as LOW DAMAGE a weapon as you can get.
-Try not to use all your "worst" weapons.
+- Don't sell your week weapons.
+You'll be able to synth them into better ones, and there is a spot in the game where you'll need a weapon with the lowest

 - Don't forget that you can walk through most people.
-Unless someone is baring your path for game purposes, just press against them for a few seconds and you'll walk right through them.
+Unless someone is baring your path for game purposes, just try to walk through them for a few seconds and

 - You can throw a Tent at an enemy and it'll get bit by a snake.
 Yes, that's right.
 It doesn't make any sense. ;)